crycode-de/ioBroker.radiohead/docs/en/radiohead.md

 * Two groups of one byte each for a switch: `0x05;0x06`

 #### Type
-This is type of the data in ioBroker.
+This is the type of the data in ioBroker.
 Possible options are *number* and *boolean*.
 When using boolean, the received value will be converted into a boolean value (`true` or `false`).

 #### Data type